unixvoid/cryodns/readme.md

    with a *static ip*.
 I know that a large use of this project is to deal with non-static ip's, but every nameserver has to be static to work properly.
    There are many cloud infrastructure providers that allow free accounts as long as recource usage is low.
-Luckily our server does not take much recources but bandwidth.
+Luckily our server does not take many recources (maybe a little network bandwidth).
 To get cryodns running, check out the `running cryodns` section above.
 2. Add all entries that you will be authoritive for in your cryodns database.
    For this, take a look at the API guide for **adding entries**.